mwanjiru12/mwanjiru12-happy-tails-clinic-phase-3-project/README.md

 # Happy Tails Clinic - Phase 3 CLI Project

 ## Introduction
-This is a CLI application that manages a pet care center's collection of pets, for use by veterinarians with the center's owners.
+This is a CLI application that manages a pet care center's collection of pets, for use by veterinarians with the pet's owners.

 ## Installation
 pipenv install